michaeltao0713/arch-docs/README.md

-look into a better pavucontrol or whatever for pipewire audio. bluetooth capabilities onscreen volume adjustment notification.
+look into a better pavucontrol or whatever for pipewire audio. bluetooth capabilities onscreen volume adjustment notification. volume control widget for waybar (show all audio devices, like wimdows, might need something like ewww) Virtual Machine/Virtualization/Docker?
-Virtual Machine/Virtualization/Docker?
 New Cursor for funsies
 A better discord (no Electron perhaps??)